tsdaemon/tsdaemon.github.io/_posts/2024-02-21-talk-notion-openai-functions.md

   print(traceback.format_exc())
 ```

-With it you will have a simple chat interface like this:
+With it, you will have a simple chat interface like this:

 ![Untitled](/assets/images/notion-openai/Chat-example.png)

 You can also add more functions.
-My example has only trivial read method, but if you add methods which can create or update pages, your assistant can be utmost useful.
+My example has only a few read functions, but if you add methods to create or update pages, your assistant can be a great help.
 Have fun!

 ---

-Language models are a powerful tool, but one task they are not going to handle: defending Ukraine from the Russian aggression.
-Ukrainian Armed Forces are capable to handle that, and we are helping UAF to handle that.
-Right now I am supporting **PVP section**: a group of engineers engaged in construction of FPV drones, which are proven to be a simple and powerful resource for aerial reconnaissance or kamicadze attacks.
-You can make a one time or regular donation to PVP section [here](https://www.buymeacoffee.com/pvp_section/jotocekilu).
+Language models are a powerful tool, but one task they will not handle is defending Ukraine from Russian aggression.
+Ukrainian Armed Forces can handle that, and we are helping UAF to handle that.
+Right now, I am supporting **PVP section**: a group of engineers engaged in the construction of FPV drones, which are proven to be a simple and powerful resource for aerial reconnaissance or kamikaze attacks.
+You can make a one-time or regular donation to the PVP section [here](https://www.buymeacoffee.com/pvp_section/jotocekilu).